 Molly O'Brien RM, BSc, AHBM

-I left clinical practice in April 2018 to teach the course I developed for Birth Professionals.
-I’ve taught ‘Biomechanics for Birth’ to hundreds of Birth professionals in the UK and in Spain and Chile and received an almost universally enthusiastic response.
-I'm an autodidact, continually immersing myself in articles and books that add to this knowledge, mainly from the sports and physiotherapy arena.
-Current projects include developing an advanced course to train midwives to teach other professionals and a book on the subject, working title ‘Applying Biomechanics to Childbirth’.
-I also ask course participants to complete 3 observational accounts of their use of techniques learned on the course, partly in preparation for my advanced course and partly to build a body of case studies.
+I left clinical practice in April 2018 to give my full attention to teaching the course I developed for Birth Professionals.
+I’ve taught ‘Biomechanics for Birth’ to hundreds of Birth professionals and associates in the UK, Spain, Chile and now globally receiving a universally enthusiastic response.
+I'm an autodidact, continually immersing myself in articles, books and courses that add to this knowledge.
+Current projects include putting more courses online and writing a book, working title ‘Applying Biomechanics to Childbirth’.
+This is my contribution to change the conversation in childbirth.